jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_two/README.md

 # YAML: Ain't Markup Language

-Take a look at the following yaml.
-It looks very readable doesn't it?
+Take a look at the following YAML.
+It looks very readable does it not?
 How could you go wrong?
 It's readable, low transfer and storage cost.
 There's a catch!
-It parses very slowly in comparison with the other formats.
-Look at the previous sections output data!
-It also is not as commonly native supported for languages.
-If you run into a language without a native parser, I suppose you can write your own...
+YAML (pyyaml) parses very slowly in comparison with the other formats.
+Look at the previous 1.1 section output data!

+It also is not as widely supported natively in common languages.
+If you run into a language without a native parser, I suppose you can write your own...?

 <pre>
 switches: